sveltejs/kit/packages/adapter-node/README.md

 PROTOCOL_HEADER=x-forwarded-proto HOST_HEADER=x-forwarded-host node build
 ```

 > [`x-forwarded-proto`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Forwarded-Proto) and [`x-forwarded-host`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Forwarded-Host) are de facto standard headers that forward the original protocol and host if you're using a reverse proxy (think load balancers and CDNs).
-You should only set these variables if you trust the reverse proxy.
+You should only set these variables if your server is behind a trusted reverse proxy; otherwise, it'd be possible for clients to spoof these headers.

 ### `ADDRESS_HEADER` and `XFF_DEPTH`